nicfv/Me/www/posts/2026-01-09-sugar-rush.md

 - 1 **chocolate orange**, cut into chocolate orange slices.
 - 4 sticks of chocolate from *Goumas*, a candy store in Ohio.
 - 1 box of **buckeyes** from an Amish grocery store in Ohio.
-- 2 **Dubai chololates**.
+- 2 **Dubai chocolates**.
 Everyone loves 'em, chocolate and pistachios go well together!
 - 21 triangular prisms of **Toblerone**.
 That's right, count 'em. **21**.
 - And a partridge in a pear tree?